-Currently, it is widely accepted that transformer-based NLP models are capable of tackling various medical tasks like cardiology and neurology research ~\cite{le2021machine} and mental health tasks~\cite{zhang2022natural}.
-To capture the early signs of suicide ideation from linguistic data, we created a RoBERTa-CNN ~\cite{cortiz2021exploring,haque2020transformer,murarka2020detection} model to conduct the study.
-RoBERTa-CNN, as a variant of BERT (Bidirectional Encoder Representations from Transformers), contains the RoBERTa backbone and convolutional head.
-The attention mechanism enables RoBERTa to comprehend complex contextual information and capture fine linguistic patterns well~\cite{liu2019roberta}, while the convolutional head strengthens to obtain linguistic patterns and extract speech-related information in order to make the model more robust and generalizable~\cite{song2019abstractive, tadesse2019detection}.
-RoBERTa-CNN not only improves the performance but also overcomes the constraints of the original RoBERTa model~\cite{ liu2019roberta}.
-Specifically, the RoBERTa eliminates the next sentence prediction and uses a larger dataset for the pre-trained model, which improves contextual awareness over typical models~\cite{liu2019roberta}.
-Compared to the BERT and RoBERTa models, RoBERTa-CNN has the ability to handle long sequences more effectively~\cite{semary_improving_2023, liu2019roberta} due to its convolutional neural network (CNN).
+Currently, transformer-based NLP models are good at tackling various medical tasks (cardiology and neurology research~\cite{le2021machine}) and mental health tasks~\cite{zhang2022natural}.
+To capture the early signs of suicide ideation from linguistic data, we created a RoBERTa-CNN~\cite{haque2020transformer} model to conduct the study.
+RoBERTa-CNN, as a variant of BERT (Bidirectional Encoder Representations from Transformers), contains RoBERTa backbone and CNN head.
+The attention mechanism enables RoBERTa to comprehend complex contextual information and capture sophisticated linguistic patterns well~\cite{liu2019roberta}, while the CNN head strengthens the power to obtain linguistic patterns and extract speech-related features, making the model more robust and generalizable~\cite{song2019abstractive}.
+RoBERTa-CNN improves the performance and overcomes the constraints of the original RoBERTa model~\cite{liu2019roberta}.
+Specifically, RoBERTa eliminates the next sentence prediction and uses a larger dataset for the pre-trained model, which improves contextual awareness over typical models~\cite{liu2019roberta}.
+Compared to BERT and RoBERTa, RoBERTa-CNN handles long sequences more effectively~\cite{semary_improving_2023, liu2019roberta} due to its CNN head.
 Hence, RoBERTa-CNN is well-suited for SID.

-Our experimental result also verifies this conclusion.
-RoBERTa-CNN received a high mean test accuracy of 98\%, which outperforms other text-based SID studies (see Table~\ref{tab:exp_reslt}).
-This good performance demonstrates that RoBERTa-CNN can predict SID with high accuracy as it is robust under different contexts and expressions.
+RoBERTa-CNN achieved a high mean accuracy of 98\% in our experiments, which outperforms other text-based SID studies (see Table~\ref{tab:exp_reslt}).
+Furthermore, this solid performance demonstrates that RoBERTa-CNN predicts SID reliably as it is robust under different contexts and expressions.

-By the way, this research also states that data quality matters.
-RoBERTa-CNN is good, but far from a panacea.
-It is the high data quality contributing to the excellent performance.
-Good data quality is still the core for AI models to get good predictions.
+This research also supports the significance of data quality.
+Our data cleaning process eliminates noisy information, thus enhancing data quality and contributing to superior performance.
+This underscores the essential role of providing high-quality data for training AI models to achieve high accuracy.